Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Constant scalar curvature K ahler cone metrics

 \section{Constant scalar curvature K\"ahler cone metrics}

-We recall in this section the results on the cone geodesic and cscK cone metrics from \cite{arXiv:1709.09616}.
-The cone angle $0<\b\leq1$.
-A \emph{K\"ahler cone metric} $\om$ of cone angle $2\pi\b$ along $D$, is a smooth K\"ahler metric on the regular part $M:=X\setminus D$, and quasi-isometric to the cone flat metric,
+In this section, we recall results on cone geodesics and cscK cone metrics from \cite{MR4020314}.
+We assume that $0<\b\leq1$.
+A \emph{K\"ahler cone metric} $\om$ of cone angle $2\pi\b$ along the divisor $D$, is a smooth K\"ahler metric on the regular part $M:=X\setminus D$, and quasi-isometric to the cone flat metric,